Trust-Machines/axelar_stacks_bridge/GAS_SERVICE.md

 ### pay-native-gas-for-contract-call

-This function allows anyone to pay for gas using native currency (STX) for a contract call.
+This function allows users to pay for gas using native currency (STX) for a contract call.
 It deducts the specified amount from the caller's balance and adds it to the contract's balance.

 Parameters:

 - `amount`: The amount of STX to pay for gas
-- `sender`: The address initiating the cross-chain call
+- `sender`: The address initiating the cross-chain call (must be the same as tx-sender)
 - `destination-chain`: The target chain for the cross-chain call
 - `destination-address`: The target address on the destination chain
 - `payload`: Data payload for the contract call
 - `refund-address`: The address where refunds, if any, should be sent

+Error conditions:

+- Returns `err-invalid-amount` if the amount is not greater than 0
+- Returns `err-invalid-sender` if the sender is not the same as tx-sender
+- Returns `err-insufficient-balance` if the caller has insufficient balance

 ### add-native-gas